StefanPeev/Common-Serif/README.md

 The aim of the Common Serif project is to change the way the font family is produced.
-The new project is based on masters (Regular and Bold), which allow interpolating 4 instances of the Normal version: Regular, Medium, SemiBold, Bold;
+The new project is based on masters (Regular and Bold), which allow interpolating 5 instances of the Normal version: Regular, News, Medium, SemiBold, Bold;
-and 4 instances of the cursive version: Italic, Medium Italic, SemiBold Italic, Bold Italic.
+and 5 instances of the cursive version: Italic, News Italic, Medium Italic, SemiBold Italic, Bold Italic.

 The project is in its beginning.
 Any contributions are well-come and highly appreciated.